stm32duino/STEVAL-MKBOXPRO-Audio/README.md

-# STEVAL Audio
+# STEVAL-MKBOXPRO Audio

 Arduino library to support the [MP23DB01HP](https://www.st.com/en/mems-and-sensors/mp23db01hp.html) digital microphone.
-Currently, this library works only with the STEVAL board.
+Currently, this library works only with the STEVAL-MKBOXPRO board.
-It requires a [STM32 Core](https://github.com/stm32duino/Arduino_Core_STM32) equal to or greater than version X.Y.Z.
+It requires a [STM32 Core](https://github.com/stm32duino/Arduino_Core_STM32) equal to or greater than version 2.6.0.

 ## API

-This library can be used to record PCM audio on STEVAL board.
+This library can be used to record PCM audio on STEVAL-MKBOXPRO board.

 After including `PCM.h`, initialize the library by calling `PCM.Begin`: